 Please be aware that if everyone leaves their entry to the last minute, overloading may become a problem that we cannot control.
 Try to submit your entry earlier, and contact Waikato Museum if you are having problems with your entry.
-Entry will close at 1pm on Wednesday 3 May 2017.
+Entry will close at 1.00 pm Wednesday 13 May 2020.
 We do not accept late entries.

 17. Does it have to be an online entry?
 Can I do a paper copy?